-With gigantic douglas firs and cedars, twisting garry oak meadows, and colourful arbutus groves, Canada’s Coastal Douglas-fir (CDF) biogeoclimactic zone is an iconic and rare landscape.
+With stately Douglas firs and cedars, Garry oak meadows, and colourful arbutus groves, Canada’s Coastal Douglas-fir (CDF) biogeoclimactic zone is an iconic and rare landscape.
 The CDF — which stretches across the southeastern coast of Vancouver Island from Campbell River to Victoria, across the Gulf Islands, and ends in a small sliver of mainland BC — is the least protected of 16 such zones in the province.

 A review from the Raincoast Conservation Foundation and Environmental Law Centre (ELC) at the University of Victoria shows that much more needs to be done to protect this important zone, particularly in the Gulf Islands.

 The Coastal Douglas-fir zone is not just beautiful, but ecologically significant.
 The assemblage of ecosystems in the CDF support plant associations that are only found in the Gulf and San Juan Islands, southeast Vancouver Island, and a small part of the BC mainland.
 They are extremely sensitive to human activities.
 As the most converted zone in the province, the CDF includes more species of conservation concern than any other zone in BC.